hoytchang/Stock-Classifier/README.md

 There could be a lot of variability within a sector.
 For example, the IT sector contains both software and hardware.
 So instead of predicting sector, we could predict the industry within a sector.
 However, this would increase the number of categories, and we would need to make sure we have enough data points. <br>

 A more sophisticated model might help.
 A neural network, for example, might be able to use complex relationships in the data that a simple model cannot.

+### Support vector machine classification

+In addition to the k-nearest neighbor, a support vector machine classification model is also included in `classify.py`.
+The linear kernel gave somewhat better results than the rbf kernel, and also somewhat better than the KNN model.